Florida Surgical Errors

 - Wrong patient surgery – These surgical mistakes generally result from administrative hospital errors and communication errors, and may lead to a patient undergoing a procedure that should have been performed on a different patient.

 - Nerve damage – Negligent medical professionals may cause preventable harm during surgical procedures by damages nerves, which can result in long-term, if not life-long, physical limitations or disabilities.

-Request a FREE Consultation with a Miami Medical Malpractice Lawyer
+Request a FREE Consultation with a Florida Medical Malpractice Lawyer

 Our medical malpractice team at Freidin Brown, P.A. has earned the respect of our clients, colleagues, and major legal organizations throughout the nation because we have proven our ability to succeed in even the most challenging and highly technical cases.
 This success is a product of our commitment to protecting the rights of injured patients and their families, and to our extensive resourced, professional connections, and trial experience – all of which are invaluable in cases as complex as those involving medical malpractice.

 If you would like to learn more about our team, or discuss a potential case involving surgical errors or medical malpractice, our firm is ready and available 24/7 to help.
 Contact us for a FREE consultation.
 We serve clients throughout Florida.